-Even healthy people can get the flu and it can be serious.
+Influenza (flu) is a contagious respiratory illness caused by influenza viruses.
+Even healthy people can get the flu, and it can be serious.
 Everyone 6 months of age and older should get a flu vaccine.

-Only one vaccine per season is recommended for most people.
-The only exception is that 2 doses are recommended for children aged 6 months through 8 years of age who have never received a flu vaccine.
+One vaccine per season is recommended for most people, with the exception that two doses are recommended for children 6 months old through 8 years of age who have never received a flu vaccine.

 Certain people are at greater risk of serious illness and death from flu: